lmefiuna/jamieson_daphne/README.md

 ### Trigger

-All spy buffers are triggered from a common signal, either the external SMA input on the rear panel, or by writing to a specific register from the Ethernet side.
+All spy buffers are triggered from a common signal, a rising edge on the external SMA input on the rear panel, OR by writing to a specific register from the Ethernet side.
 Once triggered, the spy buffers capture data, then stop and rearm waiting for the next trigger.

 ### DAPHNE LEDs